gibsonbailey/treftstechnologies/TT/static/markdown/Git 2: Remote Commands.md

 # Git Clone
 Cloning a repository, in basic terms is just copying a repository.
-If the source repository is on a different machine, it will be downloaded onto the one that instantiated the command.
+If the source repository is on a different machine, it will be downloaded onto the one that invoked the command.
 This command instantiates a local repository, just as `git init` does, but populates it with all of the files from the source repository.

 ```